haifengliu/azrefresh/mooncake/virtual-machines-install-trend.md

 ## Next steps
 After the agent is installed, it takes a few minutes to start running.
 After that, you'll need to activate Deep Security on the virtual machine so it can be managed by a Deep Security Manager.
 See the following:

-- Trend's article about this solution, [Instant-On Cloud Security for Microsoft Azure](http://go.microsoft.com/fwlink/?LinkId=404101).
+- Trend's article about this solution, [Instant-On Cloud Security for Windows Azure](http://go.microsoft.com/fwlink/?LinkId=404101).
 - A [sample Windows PowerShell script](http://go.microsoft.com/fwlink/?LinkId=404100) to configure the virtual machine.
 - [Instructions](http://go.microsoft.com/fwlink/?LinkId=404099)  for the sample.